Measurement of the properties of Higgs boson production at $\sqrt{s} = 13$ TeV in the $H\to\gamma\gamma$ channel using $139$ fb$^{-1}$ of $pp$ collision data with the ATLAS experiment: Results

 \item The \tHqb\ and \tHW\ regions are merged into a single \tH\ region. \end{itemize} This scheme is based on the expected analysis sensitivity under the SM hypothesis, independently of the observed data, and is illustrated in Figure~\ref{fig:results:STXS_scheme}.
 The merging reduces the number of regions for which a measurement is reported to 28 in the scheme described above.
 The 101 categories in which the measurement is performed, described in Section~\ref{sec:cats}, remain unchanged.

-The acceptance factors for merged STXS regions are computed as weighted averages of those for the original STXS regions, with the weights corresponding to the expected cross-sections in the SM.
-The acceptance uncertainty of the merged STXS region is then calculated from the uncertainties in the acceptance factors and expected cross-sections of the original STXS regions.
+The efficiency factors for merged STXS regions are computed as weighted averages of those for the original STXS regions, with the weights corresponding to the expected cross-sections in the SM.
+The uncertainty on the efficiency factor of the merged STXS region is then calculated from the uncertainties in the efficiency factors and expected cross-sections of the original STXS regions.

 Results are shown in Table~\ref{tab:results:STXS} and Figure~\ref{fig:results:STXS}.
 The correlation matrix of the measurements is shown in Figure~\ref{fig:results:STXS_corr}.
 The correlation between most STXS region measurements is small, and the largest correlation is $-51\%$, observed for the measurements of STXS regions \ggHmPt{350}{}{}{200}{} and \HqqmPt{350}{700}{}{200}{}.
 The Higgs boson production processes in these STXS regions have similar event topologies and are intrinsically difficult to separate.
 The relative uncertainties in the measurements range from $20\%$ to more than $100\%$.
 Smaller uncertainties are associated with the 0-jet and 1-jet regions of \ggtoH, as well as the $200 \le \ptH < 300\,\GeV$ region of \ggtoH\ and the $\mjj \ge 700\,\GeV$ region of \qqtoHqq.
 Larger uncertainties occur especially in regions of high \ptH\ and \ptV, as well as the low-\mjj\ regions of \qqtoHqq.
 The systematic component of the uncertainties is everywhere smaller than the statistical component, but reaches similar values for the 0-jet regions of \ggtoH.
 No significant deviations from the SM expectation are observed and the $p$-value for compatibility of the measurements and the SM predictions is $93\%$.
 Results in a finer set of 33 STXS measurements regions are also presented in Table~\ref{tab:results:STXS33} of Appendix~\ref{app:stxs}.
+Results are not reported using the full granularity of the 45 STXS analysis regions, since the statistical power of the \Hyy\ analysis alone is currently insufficient to perform this measurement.
+This configuration is however used in the \Hyy\ inputs to combinations with other Higgs boson processes, which allow more granular measurements.
+This includes for example combinations~\cite{HIGG-2021-23} with the ATLAS \VH, \Hbb\ analysis~\cite{HIGG-2018-51,HIGG-2018-52}, which reports STXS results in the \qqtoWH\ and \pptoZH\ processes using a finer granularity than in the present paper.

 \FloatBarrier

 \FloatBarrier